 3) Click on the SSD icon.
 Click the Erase button.
 Format should be APFS for macOS 10.14 “Mojave” or newer, Mac OS Extended (Journaled) otherwise.
 Scheme should be GUID Parition Map.
 Click Erase.

-4) Shut down your MacBook Pro, then restart it holding down the Option key.
+4) Shut down your MacBook Pro, then restart it holding down the Command key.
 Boot into the Mac’s Recovery disk.

 5) Click on Reinstall macOS X. Choose your SSD drive as the destination.